Lake Hatcho

 Mt.
 Ponpon

-Behind the precincts of Takaohikone Shrine in Tako, Yoshimi town, there is a rocky mountain with a great view.
-If you climb up the mountainside and stomp your feet, you will hear a clomping sound.
-There is a legend regarding this place that goes something like this.
-Once upon a time, there was a rich man who was looking for a place to hide his treasure.
-One day, he paid a visit to Takaohikone Shrine and asked for the best place to hide his treasure.
+Behind the precincts of Takaohikone Shrine in Tako, Yoshimi Town, there is a rocky mountain with a great view.
+If you climb up the mountainside and stomp your feet, you will hear a clomping sound (ponpon).
+There is a legend regarding this place that goes something like this: Once upon a time, there was a rich man looking for a place to hide his fortune.
+One day, he paid a visit to Takaohikone Shrine and asked for the best place to hide it.
 The god told him, "Bury it in this rocky mountain.
 I will protect it for you."
 The man felt relieved and buried all his riches in the mountain.
-Today, as a remnant of this story, the rocky mountain is called Mount Ponpon and is said to be inhabited by a divine spirit.
+Today, the rocky mountain is called Mt.
+Ponpon and is said to be inhabited by a divine spirit, as a remnant of this story.

 Yoshimi Hundred Caves